 A weekend of trail running in Geneva

-“Who’s that bloody noisy French guy shouting behind me?”
+“What’s all that bloody noisy shouting behind me?”
 I think to myself as I pass the 7km marker sign of the Geneva 10km race.

 I soon find out.
 It’s the 45-minute pacer with a huge blue flag sprouting from his backpack.
-“Bugger, I better stay with him if I want to make it sub 45 minutes…”
+“Bugger, I better stay with him if I want to make the 10K in under 45 minutes…”

-But it’s been a pretty full on day so far – starting with a yoga session this morning at the Bain de Pacquis followed by an hour of Stand Up Paddleboarding (SUP) and then a ride up the cable car to the top of Mont Salève and down again.
-Geneva puts on its 10km race at 8pm on the Saturday eve of the marathon.
-It’s been a hot day, so it’s nice to run in cool evening air.
-Despite this sweat is pouring off me and my mouth is dry.
-I soon start to realise I haven’t drunk enough water during the day.
-At the point where I catch my first glimpse of the lake, the most beautiful finish of any 10km race I have ever run anywhere, I start to have double vision, my head is pounding and I start to think that I might actually pass out.
-As I run alongside the yachts and the marathon race village there are hundreds of people lining the railings and shouting “Allez allez” and “Bravo”.
-I’d like to smile back and wave at them but I’m struggling to keep my head up.
+It’s already been a pretty full on day so far – starting with a yoga session this morning at the Bain de Pacquis followed by an hour of Stand Up Paddleboarding (SUP) on Lake Geneva and then a ride up the cable car to the top of Mont Salève and down again.
+During the marathon weekend, Geneva puts on a 10km race at 8pm on the Saturday evening.
+It’s been a hot day, so it’s nice to run in cool evening air, but because I’ve been so busy during the day, I realise I haven’t drunk way enough water.
+At the point I catch my first glimpse of the lake, the most beautiful finish of any 10km race I have ever run anywhere, I start to have double vision, my head is pounding and I start to think that I might actually pass out.
+As I run alongside the yachts and the tents of the race village there are hundreds of people lining the railings and shouting “Allez allez” and “Bravo”.
+I’d like to smile back and wave at them but I’m struggling to keep upright.
 I cross the line at 46:21, thankful I haven’t fallen over and kissed the Mont Blanc bridge in front of everyone…

 Geneva is a gateway to all kinds of adventure.
 But I wanted to find out if you’re able to fly in to the city for a weekend and seek out some adventurous activities without travelling too much further afield beyond the city boundary.
 Geneva Tourism assured me I could and assisted with a jam-packed itinerary during the same weekend that the marathon was on.
 My plan was to run the 10km on Saturday night then on the Sunday I’d be free to take myself to Mont Salève to try out one of the trail runs from the base up to the summit.